 When was the last time you did something spontaneous?
-The safeguard nature of the past year has left us living a life of calculated pre-planned experiences.
+The safeguard nature of the pandemic had us living a life of pre-planned experiences.
 Dining out on a whim?
 Reservations required.
 Last-minute weekend getaway?
-Better schedule that COVID test.
-As we look forward to life post-pandemic, I am sure that I’m not alone in saying I crave the return of spontaneity, happenstance, and delightful surprise in my everyday.
+Better pass that test.
+As we embrace life post-pandemic, I'm sure that I’m not alone in saying I crave the return of spontaneity, happenstance, and delightful surprise in my everyday.

-I recently heard about a “secret hotel” in upstate New York called The Dutchess, which shares nothing more than a “Contact Us” form on their website fueling mystery for the mind to ponder.
-No photos, no rates, no address – the ultimate unknown awaits.
+In 2019 I heard about a “secret hotel” in upstate New York called The Dutchess, which shares nothing more than a “Contact Us” form on their website fueling mystery for all to ponder.
+No photos, no address – the ultimate unknown awaits.
 Similarly, cabin rental company Getaway plays on the curious consumer’s heartstrings by not revealing the location of their tiny homes nestled in the depths of the forest until after the guest books a reservation.
 Entertainment company, East Boston Oysters (EBO) is well known for throwing wildly over-the-top-themed dinner parties where locations are exclusively disclosed to attendees the day of the event in puzzle-like pieces to build up to your experience.
 On a product level, Uncommon James sells “mystery boxes” at a set price promising the undisclosed jewelry inside is worth more than the price of the box.

 Well for one thing they are leveraging curiosity as a marketing technique to lure in customers and set their brand apart.
-This technique, commonly referred to as a curiosity gap is based on “the information gap theory of curiosity” by academic George Lowenstein, and states curiosity occurs when people identify a gap between what they currently know and what they would like to know.
+This curiosity gap technique, based on “the information gap theory of curiosity” by academic George Lowenstein, occurs when people identify a gap between what they currently know and what they want to know.

 Subsequently, what good is a secret if no one knows about it?
 Marketing these surprises effectively is pivotal to the brand’s continued success.
 Humans are inherently inquisitive beings, but if these tactics are played too close to the vest, there is little room for the guests’ curiosity.